Veil of Darkness: Reception

-Computer Gaming World stated that Veil of Darkness "held me in rapt attention until I had seen it through to its resolution".
+Computer Gaming World wrote that Veil of Darkness "held me in rapt attention until I had seen it through to its resolution".
 While critical of the brief length of the game, the magazine stated that "the experience is one to be savored ... definitely one that I am glad to have played".
 The magazine later nominated Veil of Darkness for its Role-Playing Game of the Year award, alongside The Summoning.
 Power Unlimited gave a score of 70% writing: "Veil of Darkness may not have an original story (it's very similar to Dracula), but there are plenty and many assignments, all of which work together to keep the game fun.
-Only the intro is a bit too long."
+Only the intro is a bit too long".

+James Trunzo reviewed Veil of Darkness in White Wolf #37 (July/Aug., 1993) and stated that "On the down side, the music seems appropriate, but becomes intrusive afte a while.
+Some puzzles seem overly difficult early in the game, and what combat there is can take a while to complete.
+Still, Veil is an excellent change of pace from the typical dungeon crawl.
+If you enjoy the games of the horror ilk, Veil of Darkness is definitely worth a try."